gitchubst/Ask_Gemini/README.md

 # Ask Gemini
-This is a simple extension where you can right-click to ask Gemini questions about highlighted text or general queries<br><br>
+This is a simple extension where you can right-click to ask Gemini questions about highlighted text or general queries<br>

 ## API Key
 All you need to do is to go to background.js and replace the PUT_YOUR_KEY with an your API key